 I undertake to abstain from singing, dancing, playing music, attending entertainment performances, wearing perfume, and using cosmetics and garlands (decorative accessories).

 Most of the things they need to abstain from are not very surprising.
 And while I don’t see anything wrong with singing and dancing, who am I to say?
 Then again, why does Buddha laugh?
 The paradox, though, presents itself when I ask whether they have smart phones.
 They do!
 How absurd is that?
 Is it the case that having a meal in the afternoon sabotages your journey to spiritual awakening, but being online doesn’t?
 Is it possible that social media is strong enough to breach through thousands of years of religious traditions?

 “Chatting with monks” may be a clashing oxymoron, yet the experience itself is binding.
 The utopian image of the East is wired with the progress of the West.
-In the womb of globalization, comfort and peace are a journey within.
+In the womb of globalisation, comfort and peace are a journey within.
 Life is, indeed, full of contradictions.
 Instead of avoiding or banishing them, why not marry them in an oxymoron?
 After all we live in times of virtual reality, unbiased opinions, paid volunteers and, at the end of the day, I am sure we can all agree to disagree.